 Technical & Operating Information:

-Thursday, May 2, 2019, at 7 pm at the Municipality of Cumberland Building in Upper Nappan.
+Thursday, December 5th 2019 – The Christmas Potluck at 7:00 pm followed by a short business meeting at the Municipality of Cumberland Building in Upper Nappan.

 Note - the January meeting will be on the Thursday January 9th instead of January 2nd.